Shmoopty/rpi-appliance-monitor/README.md

 Create the settings file [`/home/pi/vibration_settings.ini`](https://raw.githubusercontent.com/Shmoopty/rpi-appliance-monitor/master/vibration_settings.ini).
 This file specifies what sensor pin to monitor, what messages you want, and what services to send the message to.

 > Multiple sensor expert mode: Create additional settings files with their own timings, messages, and unique sensor pins.
+One for each sensor.

 * If you want PushBullet notifications, create a PushBullet Access Token key here:  https://www.pushbullet.com/#settings/account
 * If you want Twitter notifications, create Twitter API keys here (Steps 1-4): http://nodotcom.org/python-twitter-tutorial.html